Table of Contents

 Do not reduce your questions to purely quantitative measurements that will give you a plain and direct result.
 Even though these metrics are easier to handle, collecting qualitative feedback will help in understanding why something has happened (why users are unsatisfied for instance).
 The combination of both will give you a balanced outlook on your product, and reduces the risk of losing sight of the most important success factor: the individuals behind the figures, the people who buy and use your product.

-First mistake is to measure all that you can for the sake of measuring.
-By doing so, you’ll drown in data and have a hard time discerning the meaningful from the superficial, wasting valuable time and effort analyzing data that creates little to no insights.
+The first mistake is to measure all that you can for the sake of measuring.
+By doing so, you’ll drown in data and have a hard time discerning the meaning from the superficial, wasting valuable time and effort analyzing KPIs that create little to no insights.

 To quote the advertising tycoon David Ogilvy: “Most people use analytics the way a drunk uses a lamppost, for support rather than illumination”.
 Don’t be like most people.

-Once you have selected the right indicators for your product, you need to collect the relevant and analyze it regularly.
-Even better, finding a way visualize all of your data on one single dashboard will help in understanding it all together, identify trends or correlations that would remain unseen otherwise.
+Once you have selected the right indicators for your product, you need to collect the relevant ones and analyze them regularly.
+Even better, finding a way to visualize all of your data on one single product metrics dashboard will help in understanding it all together and identify trends or correlations that would remain unseen otherwise.

-As a product manager, you will define the product’s strategic goals, ask the right questions and set up indicators to measure your progression to achieve those goals.
-These KPIs can be business-oriented, customer-oriented or measure the user engagement, as we have shown in our product metrics examples.
+As a product manager, you will define the product’s strategic goals, ask the necessary questions, and set up indicators to measure your progression to achieve those goals.
+These KPIs can be business-oriented, customer-oriented, or measure user engagement, as we have shown in our most important product metrics examples.
 Limit your metrics to a handful that will provide you with the most strategic insights, without consuming all your time and resources.
-Track these metrics on a professional business dashboard to get the overview you need for the general strategy, that you can share with team members, top-management, investors and stakeholders, demonstrating them that you brought evidence backed up with information, on top of your product manager intuition.
+Track these metrics on a professional business dashboard to get the overview you need for the general strategy, that you can share with team members, top management, investors, and stakeholders, demonstrating to them that you brought evidence backed up with information, on top of your product manager intuition.